Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 That might seem like a lot to keep track of.
 For practical purposes, we don't have to think of the entire contents of memory.
 Instead, we need to think of only the variables that determine how your application displays itself at the moment.
 For this purpose, you can remove all of the boilerplate and framework code from the equation.

-**Think of application state as the values that you would have to load to recreate the application in it's current "state".**
+**Think of application state as the values that you would have to load to recreate the application in its current "state".**

 <!-- > -->